Main Navigation

 • Be an environmentally and financially sustainable organisation.

-As you will be aware, EEAST face several historical and new challenges in delivering on our vision.
-Since August 2021 they have:
+As you may be aware, EEAST has had several historical and some new challenges in delivering on our vision.
+Since August 2021 we have:

 • Developed new clinical and workforce strategies.